 The most common way to assess your weight and measure health risks related to your weight is through your Body mass index (BMI).

 BMI is calculated using height and weight.
 At the UF Health Weight Loss Surgery Center, our health care team can help calculate your BMI to estimate how much body fat you have or you can check out this BMI calculator.

-If you are interested in finding out more about obesity, treatments for severe and morbid obesity and the outcomes of surgical treatment, please join us for an educational seminar presented monthly by our UF Health bariatric surgeons, Jeffrey Friedman, M.D. and Alexander Ayzengart, MD.
-This event is free and open to the public.
-All potential bariatric surgery patients must complete this seminar, either in person or on-line, prior to their first consultation with a UF Health bariatric surgeon.
+If you are interested in finding out more about obesity, treatments for severe and morbid obesity and the outcomes of surgical treatment, please take our online seminar.
+All potential bariatric surgery patients must complete this seminar prior to their first consultation with a UF Health bariatric surgeon.